PdxCodeGuild/class_sheep/4 Django/docs/02 - Views.md

 # Views

 **Views** are python functions that are executed when a request follows a route.
-The view can then respond with HTML, JSON, etc. An app's views are contained in its `views.py` file.
+The view can then respond with HTML, JSON, text, etc. An app's views are contained in its `views.py` file.
 You can read more about views [here](https://docs.djangoproject.com/en/2.0/topics/http/views/) and [here](https://docs.djangoproject.com/en/2.0/ref/request-response/).

 ## Requests